ucas-dx/CAMPEOD/README.md

 dynamic attributes.
-Traditional bounding-box detection methodologies fall short in encapsulating intricate morphological particulars, and certain deep-learning approaches grapple with the intricate task of capturing multiscale data, particularly when tasked with discerning organ-like structures characterized by marked shape and size heterogeneities.
+Traditional bounding-box detection methodologies fall short in encapsulating intricate morphological particulars, and certain deep-learning approaches grapple with the intricate task of capturing multi-scale data, particularly when tasked with discerning organ-like structures characterized by marked shape and size heterogeneities.
 In a bid to surmount these constraints, our study introduces CAMPEOD, an innovative framework that